 At the start of 2015 I also took over the running of the Rothbury web site.
 This is currently being redesigned and a new-look site appeared early in 2016.

 I also designed and now maintain a site for Over The Bridges the church/community magazine for the Coquet Valley, and I designed and managed a site for Armstrong Hall church in Thropton which I have now closed due to serious issues with those who run the chucrch.

 But, since November, 2006, I can sit at my computer in Rothbury, Northumberland, and still look across a valley - this time it's the Coquet valley, and instead of small planes and helicopters on the local airstrip, I see low flying RAF jets passing by the window every now and again.

 Life in Rothbury has proved to be better than I expected, with lots of new friends and interests.
 Perhaps the most significant (and unexpected) of these new interests was my decision to start learning the Northumbrian Pipes through the inspirattion of a talented, and then only 11-year-old, piper.

 Sadly, I eventually had to admit defeat with the Pipes.
 Trying to get my fingers to work so differently to the piano fingering, ingrained in me since I was 4, was just too difficult.
 And the arthritis in my fingers didn't help.

-So I spend much of my time working on my old school's archives, being a bit of a "Mr Fixit" for friends and neighbours, working on my web sites and enjoying the company of some very special friends, from 5 to 85.
+So I spend much of my time helping in the community, restoring/retouching old photos, collecting and researching archives (including those of my old school), being a bit of a "Mr Fixit" for friends and neighbours, working on my web sites and enjoying the company of some very special friends, from 5 to 85.

 But the chance move to Rothbury revealed a whole host of coincidences, not least of which was that my mother's distant famiily (the Hindhaughs) had come from the area.